raandree/PowerShell211129/README.md

 -	Yaml

     [Yaml](https://yaml.org/) provides less   features as XML or JSON but is very easy to   read also by non-IT professional.
 It stores   like the other markup languages key-value   pairs.
 It is very much used in the DevOps space.

-  The PowerShell module [powershell-yaml](https://www.powershellgallery.com/packages/powershell-yaml/0.4.2) is not the best implementation but does its job most of the part.
+    The PowerShell module [powershell-yaml](https://  www.powershellgallery.com/packages/ powershell-yaml/0.4.2) is not the best   implementation but does its job most of the   part.

-  There is a [VSCode extensions for YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) which also checks the indentation of the content.
+    There is a [VSCode extensions for YAML](https://  marketplace.visualstudio.com/items? itemName=redhat.vscode-yaml) which also checks   the indentation of the content.

-  Sample data is provided in the file [SomeData.yml](Misc/Yaml.ps1).
+    Sample data is provided in the file [SomeData.  yml](Misc/Yaml.ps1).

 - Pester

 -	Regular Expressions

+    Best helper / editor available is [Regex101](https://regex101.com/)

+- Maybe for the next time
   -	JEA
   -	GUI und Universal Dashboard (Web UI)

 Useful Links and Resources